-The Road Traffic Act does not require the erection of traffic control devices where the use of Wheeled Recreational Devices is prohibited by regulation.
+The Road Traffic Act does not require the erection of traffic control devices where the use of Wheeled Recreational Devices and Personal Mobility Devices is prohibited by regulation.
 However, for the purpose of informing members of the public, it is recommended that the road authority install signs to define the prohibition area.

-Where the use of Wheeled Recreational Devices is prohibited through the use of traffic control devices only, signs shall be installed to define the area.
+Where the use of Wheeled Recreational Devices and Personal Mobility Devices is prohibited through the use of traffic control devices only, signs shall be installed to define the area.
+These signs shall only be installed with approval from DIT's Network Management Services.